How Do Bongs Work, and How Do You Use One?

 Smoking marijuana using a bong has become one of the most popular ways of consuming the herb, especially among young adults.

-Bongs offer a fast and convenient way of getting high, making them perfect for when you need a quick top-off before leaving the house.
-They’re also great for smoking one-hitters or using budder and other concentrates.
+Bongs offer a fast and convenient way of getting high, making them perfect for a quick top-off before leaving the house.
+They’re also excellent for smoking one-hitters or using budder and other concentrates.

 Get Your Medical Card